 We have a diverse student community with people coming from a range of backgrounds and cultures.
 Everyone may have had very different experiences thinking and talking about sexuality.
-Although sexual health might not be something you’re familiar with discussing, it’s important to know how to stay sexually healthy and safe whether you’re in a relationship or not.
+Although sexual health might not be something you’re familiar with discussing, it’s important to know how to stay on top of your sexual health regardless of your relationship status.

 You can find more information and resources about healthy relationships on our health and wellbeing page.

 Consent means freely agreeing to do something, or providing permission for something to happen.
 It has to be by choice, where someone has the freedom and ability to do so.